debarchito/configy/README.md

 # configy

-A simple (zero-dependency) file and directory syncing (local) utility (created specially to manage my .files and configuration in general).
+A simple (zero-dependency) file and directory syncing utility.

 ## Build

 Be sure to have [mold](https://github.com/rui314/mold) installed.
-If you don't want to use `mold`, just edit the configurations in `.cargo/config.toml` to use a linker of your choice.
+If you don't want to use `mold`, edit the rustflags in `.cargo/config.toml` to use a linker of your choice.
 Once done, you can just run:

 ```bash
 cargo build --release